M0WA/marsos/README.md

   * dd
   * mkfs.ext4
   * grub-install
+  * partprobe
+  * fdisk

-  the build system also needs access to the internet to be able to download source code.
+  by default the build system also needs access to the internet to be able to download source code.

   ## create a new image